Skip to main content

 Finding the right marketing mix for your company will depend on three factors:

 • The preferences of your target audience—where would they prefer to be reached?
 A TikTok campaign isn’t exactly the best way to reach the average C-level executive.
+Would they react negatively if you targeted them with a personalized ABM landing page?

 • The scale of your approach (programmatic ABM vs. strategic ABM for example).